Thing To Do In Cordoba-Granada,Spain

 Good To Know

-**Before you head to Granada, get online and book your Alhambra tickets with your Mastercard credit card on the Spanish Ticketmaster site.
+**Before heading to Granada, book your Alhambra tickets online with your Mastercard credit card on the Spanish Ticketmaster site.
 This will avoid the lines and ensure your spot at this World Heritage site.

 **Shopping in Cordoba for clothes is good, reasonably priced, and fashionable.